Our Law Firm Tackles Tough Cases

 Other times, trucks roll over because the driver is going too fast, especially when turning or trying to stop quickly.
 Or perhaps the truck driver is going too fast for the weather conditions and loses control of the truck, which rolls over and causes a serious accident.

-Whatever the cause of your rollover truck accident, Attorney Stuart L. Plotnick wants to help you hold the truck driver accountable for his or her actions.
+Whatever the cause of your rollover truck accident is, Attorney Stuart L. Plotnick wants to help you hold the truck driver accountable for his or her actions.
 We know how to investigate these crashes and know what evidence to look for to build a strong legal case.

 While rare, lost load truck accidents can be severe.
 These accidents typically involve a tractor-trailer losing its cargo and even the trailer, which can come loose for a variety of reasons, including not being connected properly by the company loading the trailer.